adituriya/vagrant-debops/README.md

 vagrant up
 ```

-The first time around, this will take around 10 minutes.
+The first time, this will take around 10 minutes to run.
-Subsequent runs will be significantly faster.
+Subsequent runs will be faster.
 Once the instance is up,
 if you need to re-run `debops` (say you updated your configuration), then

 ```